aws-samples/amazon-cloudfront-log-analysis/lab2-elk-cloudfront-log-analysis/README.md

 		}
 	}
 	```
-8. Start Logstash process
+8. Start Logstash process.
+Logstash will take about 8-10 minutes to index the logs to Amazon Elasticsearch.
 	```bash
 	cd /elk/logstash-6.4.2/bin/
 	nohup ./logstash -f cloudfront.conf

 	```
-9. Check if Logstash process started properly by opening another SSH session and tailing the log file.
-This process can take around 8-10 minutes.
+9. You can also verify if the Logstash process started properly by opening another SSH session and tailing the log file as shown below.
+   **NOTE:** You will see some errors related to installing templates in logstash logs.
+This is due to a known issue (https://github.com/awslabs/logstash-output-amazon_es/issues/101 -link to github).
+You  can ignore them.

 	```bash
 	tail -f /elk/logstash-6.4.2/logs/logstash-plain.log